nascarjake/luminary/README.md

 1. **Assistant Tools**: Code that assistants can execute
 2. **Standalone Nodes**: Independent processing steps in your pipeline

+### Output Functions
+Assistant tool functions have the option to be marked isOuptut.
+When this is set to true, the function will be used as the output function for the assistant.
+If no output function is set, Luminary will create one automatically, based on the outputs defined in the assistant's tool definition.

+### Media Management
+Object Schema fields can be marked as isMedia.
+When this is set to true, the field will be used to store media files. isMedia fields are automatically downloaded when outputted from AI assistants or assistant tool functions.

 ### Function Development
 To create a custom function in Luminary: